 Breweries, Wineries, & Distilleries

-West Michigan Beer Tours in Kalamazoo takes beer lovers on a one-of-a-kind journey that shows the process, the people, and the pride behind Michigan beer.
+2. West Michigan Beer Tours in Kalamazoo takes beer lovers on a one-of-a-kind journey that shows the process, the people, and the pride behind Michigan beer.
 Whether you do a bus tour or a walking tour, both experiences provide unique experiences, such as brewer meet-and-greets, exclusive tastings, and more.
 Visit their website for the full list of upcoming tours.

 5. Jamesport Brewing Company is Ludington’s first microbrewery to change the landscape of the downtown district.
 Meet the brewer and get an up-close look at how Ludington beer is made with a brewery tour, scheduled upon request.
 Tours are available by appointment, allowing visitors a great opportunity to learn more about this local favorite.

 Behind the Scenes Foodie Fun

-Visit Western Michigan’s milk bottling facility, cheese factory, and the special cows who make it all happen at Country Dairy of New Era.
+2. Learn all about a West Michigan milk bottling facility, cheese factory, and the special cows who make it all happen at Country Dairy of New Era.
 The site also features a farm store and deli, where you can grab lunch and an ice cream cone before heading out to the playground.
 Tours after Labor Day do require an appointment.

 3. Maple Moon Sugarbush & Winery in Petoskey offers free tours where they show you the start to finish process of pure maple syrup production.
 The tour starts out in their beautiful maple woods and continues inside the production facility.
 Follow the process from tap to table, seeing the many pieces of equipment their sap flows through to become the delicious substance you know as pure maple syrup (otherwise known as liquid gold!).
 You will also get to try free samples of multiple varieties of their delicious maple syrups.